jmcwilliams403/raycaster/README.md

 # Raycaster

-This is a quick port of "A first-person engine in 265 lines" from JavaScript to Java using the libGDX framework.
+Based on Fredrik Wallgren's port of "A first-person engine in 265 lines" from JavaScript to Java using the libGDX framework.

 * http://www.playfuljs.com/a-first-person-engine-in-265-lines/
 * http://libgdx.badlogicgames.com/